When you choose to date or marry a person with kids it is crucial to recognize that you inherit a third party in the relationship—the former spouse.

 Tip #2 You Cannot Control the Parent’s Choices

 Many stepparents have a passionate heart for their stepkids.
 And its infuriating when the other parent sabotages their relationship with lies, threats, withholding visitation or other destructive actions.
-Accepting that a stepparent cannot force a parent to do what is in the best interest of the child is paramount for sanity.

-After a divorce if one parent’s goal is to make life as miserable as possible for ex and who they marry everyone suffers, especially the children.
 The stepparent’s only role is to learn the things he/she can control and how to become a bridge towards peace.
 And then let go of the things he/she cannot control.

 Tip #3 Don’t Throw Gasoline on the Fire

-Well intentioned stepparents often do innocent things which infuriate the other parent.
-This exacerbates the battle.
 One example is posting pictures on social media of stepparent and child with a caption that reads, “Throwing a party for my son, Jeremy,” or “We are so proud of our daughter, Jessica.”

-The stepparent believes he/she is showing an acceptance of the child, and that the picture communicates a bond.
-What the other parent sees is radically different, especially a mother.
-She’s enraged that another woman, let alone her ex husband’s wife, is claiming her child.
+What the other parent sees is very different, especially a mother.
+She’s enraged that another woman, let alone her husband’s new wife, is claiming to be the mother of her child.
 The Mama bear fangs come out clawing, “Jeremy is NOT your son, he is MY son.”
 And the fur begins to fly.

 Tip #4 Let Your Spouse Deal With the Ex